Controlling Deformable Objects with Non-negligible Dynamics: a Shape-Regulation Approach to End-Point Positioning: Strain-Based Dynamic Modeling of DLOs

 \subsection{Additional assumptions}

 Here, we consider a few assumptions for the sake of simplicity of derivations but without loss of generality.
-We considered the object inextensible and not experiencing shear strain.
+We considered the object inextensible and not experiencing shear strain in the plane.
+We also neglect to model any out-of-plane offset curvature and torsional strain, as the gravitational forces dominate in the range of end-effector orientations we validate the model in.
 We focus on the polynomial curvature functional parameterization \cite{della2019control}, which is representative of the general strain case discussed in \cite{renda2020geometric}.
 Moreover, we propose derivations in the case of planar motions of the object, as this is the case we consider in our experimental validation, and - again - including full motions in 3D only makes derivations more complex without any substantial shift in the core ideas introduced here \cite{stella_piecewise_2022,baaij2023learning}.
 Furthermore, the control algorithms that we propose later in this manuscript are agnostic to these simplifying assumptions and can be applied to the general case without modifications.